digital-solutions-exercises/stock-exchange/README.md

 - docker compose

 ## What I would like to include next:
-1. graphQL
-    - create graphQL service
+1. separate API to graphQL and API service
+    - split API into two autonomous services to support microservices structure
 2. gRPC
-    - create RPC methods that will be used by graphQL service to get data from Yahoo
+    - switch API controllers to RPC methods that will be used by graphQL service to get data from Yahoo
-3. graphQL connection
-    - use graphQL to query the data for UI

 ## How to run the application?